Chengdu: Religion

+In 2012, a Chabad Jewish Center was established in Chengdu, after moving five times, a permanent location was secured at Wuhou District.

 Theater

 The saying "Shu opera towers above all other performances in the world" reflects the achievement of Sichuan opera and Zaju (an ancient form of comedic drama involving dancing, singing, poetry, and miming).
-In the city, the first named opera "Bullfighting" was written in the Warring States Period.
-The first detailed recorded opera was staged in the royal court of Shu Kingdom during the Three Kingdom Period.
+In the city, the first named opera "Bullfighting" was written in the Warring States period.
+The first detailed recorded opera was staged in the royal court of Shu Kingdom during the Three Kingdom period.
 China's first clearly recorded Zaju was also performed in Chengdu.
 Tombs of witty Han dynasty poets were excavated in Chengdu.
 And face-changing masks and fire breathing remain hallmarks of the Sichuan opera.

 Language

 The native language in Chengdu is Sichuanese, otherwise referred as Sichuan dialect.
 More precisely, "Chengdu Dialect" (成都话/成都方言) is widely used in lieu of "Sichuanese" due to the largely different accents of Sichuanese speakers residing elsewhere.

 Culinary art and tea culture

 The distinct characteristic of Sichuan cuisine is the use of spicy chilies and peppercorns.
 Famous local dishes include Mapo doufu, Chengdu Hot pot, and Dan Dan Mien.
 Both Mapo Doufu and Dan Dan Mien contain Sichuan peppers.
 An article by the Los Angeles Times (2006) called Chengdu "China's party city" for its carefree lifestyle.
 Chengdu has more tea houses and bars than Shanghai despite having less than half the population.
+In 2023, there were more than 30,000 teahouses in Chengdu, and there were 3,566 legally registered bars, nightclubs, and dance halls in the city.
+A statistical report in 2019 showed that Chengdu had more bars than Shanghai, becoming the city with the most bars in China.
 Chengdu's tea culture dates back over a thousand years, including its time as the starting point of the Southern Silk Road.

-Common side dishes popular in Chengdu include noodles, wontons, dumplings, pastries, tangyuan (sweet rice balls), drinks, salads and soups.

-Chengdu is an officially recognised UNESCO City of Gastronomy.
+Chengdu is officially recognized and named by UNESCO as the "City of Gastronomy".